A cold email pitch could be an effective way to get a media contact’s attention if you draft it strategically

 What is a cold email?

-You’ve got to start somewhere right?
+You’ve got to start somewhere, right?
 Email pitches are messages that are sent out without any previous relationship or conversation with the journalists or media outlet you’re writing to.
-It can be harder than most communication because you don’t have a prior relationship yet and you lack non-verbal feedback, so you can’t modify your approach.
+It can be harder than most communication because you don’t have a prior relationship yet and lack non-verbal feedback, so you can’t modify your approach.

 Even so, email pitching is a crucial part of effective media outreach.
 Lots of startups have been launched through cold emails.
-Not a lot of research has been done about the effectiveness of cold emailing but, from what has been shown is that an effective cold email does these things:
+Not a lot of research has been done about the effectiveness of cold emailing, but from what has been shown is that an effective cold email does these things:

 • Tailor the message to the recipient